Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • Adjust budgets as needed to align with changing business conditions.

-54. How do you handle customer deposits in QuickBooks?
+54. How are customer deposits managed in QuickBooks?

 Ans: